KvngBleach/Security-/markdown.md

 * Lighting: Proper lighting that eliminates dark spots in your facility can deter intruders who use darkness to gain unauthorized entry into a building.

 * Security Policies: Security policies that clearly outline the disciplinary consequences of violating cybersecurity best practices can discourage employees from showing a lax attitude towards cybersecurity.

-### Deterrents discourage threats from attempting to exploit a vulnerability, such as a "Guard Dog" sign, or dogs.

 ### Corrective Controls are able to take an action from one state to another.
 This is where fail open and fail closed controls are addressed.